March 27, 2024 | Digital Strategy |

 As you can see from the above, the homepage for Amazon is different depending on whether or not you’re signed in.
 For your visitors, allowing your site to remember them when they return means that your company actually cares about their preferences.

 These are just a few ways in which to optimize your site for better lead generation methods that will help further your marketing success with customers.
-If you need any assistance or support for your efforts, contact us.
+If you're interesting in updating your website or need support with any of your marketing plans, contact our team today.